 Selling, general and administrative expenses include expenses associated with our sales departments, offices and facilities and personnel (outside of our corporate headquarters), marketing and promotional expenses and back office expenses.
 Selling, general and administrative expenses also include expenses related to the advertising traffic (scheduling and insertion) functions.
-Increased administrative expenses were also due to spending associated with approximately \$1.4 million in spending for our internet initiative launched mid-year 2007, additional on-air talent expenses, higher sales research expenses, additional marketing, promotional and events spending and increased legal and professional and litigation expenses.
-Additional selling, general and administrative expenses were also due to spending associated with two new stations acquired or operated since August 2006.
+Increased selling, general and administrative expenses were primarily due to approximately \$3.1 million in spending by Giant Magazine, which was acquired in December 2006.
+Additional selling, general and administrative expenses were also due to spending associated with approximately \$1.4 million in spending for our internet initiative launched mid-year 2007, additional on-air talent expenses, higher sales research expenses, additional marketing, promotional and events spending and increased legal and professional and litigation expenses.
+Additional selling, general and administrative expenses were also driven by spending associated with two new stations acquired or operated since August 2006.
 These expenses were partially offset by reduced bad debt expenses and the absence of expenses associated with a 2006 film venture.
-Excluding the approximately \$4.4 million for Giant Magazine's operating results and our internet initiative, selling, general and administrative expenses also 2006.
+Excluding the approximately \$4.4 million for Giant Magazine's operating results and our internet initiative, selling, general and administrative expenses increased 1.2% for the year ended December 31, 2007 compared to 2006.